owl4ce/exquisitely/README.md

 If you created an EFI system partition, format it to FAT32.

 > ESP must not be formatted if you **already** use other OS such as dual-booting Microsoft Windows.
-Resizing ESP on GPT system as suggested size requires advanced effort.
+Resizing ESP on GPT system as suggested size requires advanced effort; [AOMEI Partition Assistant](https://www.diskpart.com/) is suggested over any tools.

 ```sh
 mkfs.fat -F 32 /dev/nvme0n1p1